Mount Hermon School, an architectural wonder.

 The school is located in the North Point, Singamari Darjeeling in the Indian State of West Bengal.The Christian Co-educational Boarding School follows its Latin motto – “Non-Scholæ Sed Vitæ Discimus” – meaning “We learn for life.”

 Contrary to the schools in the Darjeeling region that have embraced the British Educational Style.
 Mount Hermon School adopts and follows the American Educational Style.
-The school is affiliated to ICSE Board and has subjects categories- Arts, Science, and Commerce.
+The school is affiliated with the ICSE Board and offers subject categories in Arts, Science, and Commerce.

 The school can accommodate 450 boarding students.
-The institution has separate hostel accommodation facilities for boarders and staffs.
+The institution has separate hostel accommodation facilities for boarders and staff.
 The girls and the younger boys have residence facilities in the main building.
-The main building even includes Infant Department and Junior School classrooms, Administrative offices, craft room, lounge, staffs and students’ dining rooms, library, and a music room with practice rooms for piano.